Table of Contents [expand]

 Step 3: Promote the Fork

-After the data transferred to the forked instance, you must promote it.
-Confirm that the forked KVS instance is available with heroku redis:info
+After the data transfers to the forked instance, you must promote it to use the primary REDIS attachment.
+Confirm that the forked KVS instance is available with heroku redis:info.

 $ heroku redis:promote redis-spherical-37410 -a example-app